The Aviation Law Review: Spain

-To commercially operate extra-EU routes community carriers must ask AESA to issue the relevant air traffic license.
+To commercially operate extra-EU routes, community carriers must ask AESA to issue the relevant air traffic licence.
 Normally this will require the existence of an air transport agreement between Spain or the European Union and the country in question.
 Most of these agreements demand that the airlines chosen to operate the air services have been formally designated by the Spanish aeronautical authority.
 Airlines from third countries will also need to be designated by their respective aviation authority and, before performing any scheduled flights, become accredited by AESA in accordance with the requirements set forth in Royal Decree 1392/2007.

 Non-scheduled commercial operations are subject to different rules under the Chicago Convention 1944.
-Generally speaking, the Spanish authorities allow such operations to air carriers belonging to signatory States of the Chicago Convention if the state concerned applies a reciprocal treatment to Spanish air carriers.
+Generally speaking, the Spanish authorities allow such operations to air carriers belonging to signatory states of the Chicago Convention if the state concerned applies a reciprocal treatment to Spanish air carriers.

 ii Ownership rules

 Shortly after Spain's entry into the European Community in 1986, nationality, ownership and control requirements were interpreted as referring to European citizens rather than only Spanish nationals, despite domestic legislation to the contrary.
-This topic is nowadays covered by the provisions of Regulation 1008/2008, on common rules for the operation of air services.
+This topic is nowadays covered by the provisions of Regulation 1008/2008 on common rules for the operation of air services.
 Given the direct applicability of Regulation 1008/2008 in Spain, the requirements are identical to those of other EU Member States.
-Although the provisions of this Regulation are directly applicable, some follow-up and detailed provisions were approved in Spain, initially through the Ministerial Order of 12 March 1998, which was recently replaced by the Order TMA/105/2020.
+Although the provisions of this Regulation are directly applicable, some follow-up and detailed provisions were approved in Spain, initially through the Ministerial Order of 12 March 1998, which was replaced by Order TMA/105/2020.
 Thus, to the extent that interested parties comply with the requirements of Regulation 1008/2008 (as amended), access to the Spanish market – and thereby to the European Union market – will be granted.

 Financial fitness is regulated under Article 5 of Regulation 1008/2008, and basically requires that applicants provide evidence that they can meet their financial obligations for a period of 24 months from the start of operations and their fixed and operational costs for a period of three months from the start of operations, without taking into account any income.
-Lower thresholds apply to operators with aircraft of less than 10 tonnes MTOW or less than 20 seats.
-AESA closely analyses and monitors the business plans submitted by interested parties to ensure that they are realistic and in line with the EU Regulation.
+Lower thresholds apply to operators with aircraft of less than 10 tonnes maximum takeoff weight or less than 20 seats.
+AESA closely analyses and monitors the business plans submitted by interested parties to ensure that they are realistic and in line with the Regulation.
 AESA has particular regard to past experiences where financial troubles have led to the demise of a number of Spanish airlines.

 The ownership provisions of Regulation 1008/2008 have become the subject of intense scrutiny within the context of the United Kingdom's exit from the EU.
-In June 2016, AESA published certain interpretative criteria relating to the term 'ownership and control', which must, however, be read in connection with the Interpretative Guidelines published by the European Commission in June 2017 and the Notice to Stakeholders of January 2019.
+In June 2016, AESA published certain interpretative criteria relating to the term ownership and control, which must, however, be read in connection with the Interpretative Guidelines published by the European Commission in June 2017 and the Notice to Stakeholders of January 2019.

 iii Foreign carriers

-- The fleet to be used for the Spanish operations must be registered at a state party to the Chicago Convention, comply with the requirements of the Chicago Convention in matters of airworthiness and noise, and also comply with Spanish and EU requirements concerning, inter alia, noise, navigation and communications equipment.
+- the fleet to be used for the Spanish operations must be registered at a state party to the Chicago Convention, comply with the requirements of the Chicago Convention in matters of airworthiness and noise, and also comply with Spanish and EU requirements concerning, inter alia, noise, navigation and communications equipment;

-- Compliance with any specific requirements contemplated in the applicable air services agreement.
+- compliance with any specific requirements contemplated in the applicable air services agreement.